Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 See Appendix HTTP Status Code for a list of all HTTP status codes possibly returned by the API.

-### Rehabilitating a Recurring Order
+### Reactivating a Recurring Order

-To disable a recurring request, simply make a PUT as per the example.
+To reactivate a recurring request, simply make a PUT as per the example.

 #### Request